Who We Are

 Core Values of Neuro

 • WE ARE FAMILY CENTERED, not just in words but in practice.
-We believe that no one exists in isolation and we seek to provide services and create a work atmosphere that honors connections with each other and the outside world.
+We believe no one exists in isolation and we seek to provide services and create an atmosphere that honors connections with each other and the outside world.

 • WE DARE TO DREAM.
-We believe that the seemingly impossible, just might be possible, and we look for these miracles every day.
+We believe the seemingly impossible just might be possible.
+We inspire hope and continually look for creative ways to help our clients realize their dreams.

 • WE VALUE THE EXPERIENCE and continued professional development of all employees to provide the most effective treatment for each family.